iamsethi/cucumber-selenium/README.md

 It might look like an easy solution.
 But it is really NOT.
 When we have to start/stop the Driver Service ourselves, the code becomes significantly larger and very difficult to maintain

 SOLUTION -
 Test classes, as the users, should not really care how the drivers are actually created.
 What it needs is just a WebDriver instance to execute the given test case.
-So we come up with our own abstract class – DriverManager – which test classes could use to get a driver instance from it and use them in their tests.
+So we come up with our own abstract class ï¿½ DriverManager ï¿½ which test classes could use to get a driver instance from it and use them in their tests.

 SUMMARY -
 By using Factory Pattern, we completely hide the creational logic of the browser / service instances to the test classes.
 If we get a new requirement to add a new browser, say PhantomJS, should not be a big deal.
 We just need to create a PhantomJSDriverManager which extends DriverManager.
 [Ofcourse you have to add PhantomJS in DriverType]